concurrencylabs/aws-pricing-tools/README.md

 The function finds EC2 resources with the corresponding tag, gets current usage using CloudWatch metrics, projects usage into a longer time period (i.e. a month), calls pricecalculator to calculate price and puts results in CloudWatch metrics.
+For Lambda pricing calculations, the JSON object configured in the CloudWatch Events schedule must have the following format ```{"functions":[{"name":"my-function-name"}]}```

 **Rules:**
-* The function only considers for price calculation those resources that are tagged.
+* The function only considers for price calculation those resources that are tagged, except for Lambda functions.
 For example, if there is an untagged ELB with tagged EC2 instances, the function will only consider the EC2 instances for the calculation.
 If there is a tagged ELB with untagged EC2 instances, the function will only calculate price for the ELB.